ExtensiveAutomation/extensiveautomation-fr.readthedocs.io/docs/admin/install.rst

 	./install.sh
 	Are you sure to install the product? (yes or no) yes

+..
+	Are you sure you want to install the product? c'est à modifier dans le script

 	======================================================
 	=  - Installation of the ExtensiveTesting product -  =
 	=                    Denis Machard                   =